Topics Map > EPD Instructor Resources > Course Technologies > Blackboard Ultra

 Note: Even though the participants are randomly assigned, you can still manually move them to different groups, if need be.
 To do this, click and drag the participants name and move them to the new group.

 The custom assignment allows the moderator to click and drag conference attendee's name into specific groups.
-Note: This is a manual process and may require a bit of wait time/setup if there is a large class.
+Note: This is a manual process and may require quite a bit of wait time/setup if there is a large class.

 To setup custom group assignment, first manually create the desired number of groups.
 Always click the bottom-most plus-sign to keep the groups in numerical order.